hamvocke/doppelkopf/README.md

 Make sure you use the latest node LTS version.

-Install frontend dependencies:
+Install dependencies:

     npm install

-Serve the frontend development server on [localhost:5173](http://localhost:5173).
+Serve the development server on [localhost:5173](http://localhost:5173).

     npm run dev